 In tribute to Women’s Health & Fitness Day, Sara Weinberger who lost her mother and her cousin to pancreatic cancer, gives a personal account of her 106-mile bike ride in 2018.
 She discusses how she fulfilled a long-standing need to honor her mother’s memory and offers tips for successfully running your own personal fundraiser.

 On Sept.
-29, I rode out on a very foggy morning with the goal of completing my first century bicycle ride.
-My tri-state pedaling adventure would take me from my home in Easthampton, Mass., to Brattleboro, Vt., and back.
+29, 2018, I rode out on a very foggy morning with the goal of completing my first century bicycle ride.
+My tri-state pedaling adventure would take me from my home in Easthampton, MA., to Brattleboro, VT., and back.

 Although I have spent my adult life cycling, until this summer, I had never ridden more than 60 miles in a day.
 At the age of 68, I approach life as a “now or never” opportunity, realizing that my physical ability is time-limited.

 While riding 100 miles in a day would be a challenge, it felt important to make this ride about more than myself.
 The impetus came in a newsletter from the Pancreatic Cancer Action Network (PanCAN).

 In 1983, my mother, who survived the Holocaust, died just two years after she was diagnosed with pancreatic cancer.
 At that time, the survival rate for this disease was in the very low single digits.

 When a cousin died of the same illness years later, I found PanCAN while searching the internet for an organization to donate to in her memory.
 The PanCAN newsletter that I received several months ago enticed readers to “turn your fitness into fundraising to support vital services for patients.”

 PanCAN would provide me with a fundraising web page and technical assistance to launch my solo fundraising effort.